your5e/5e-srd-markdown/dnd/51/obsidian_vault/statblocks/ankheg.md

 ## Actions

 - _**Bite.** Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 10 (2d6 + 3) slashing damage plus 3 (1d6) acid damage.
-If the target is a Large or smaller creature, it is grappled (escape DC 13).
+If the target is a Large or smaller creature, it is [[grappled]] (escape DC 13).
 Until this grapple ends, the ankheg can bite only the grappled creature and has advantage on attack rolls to do so.
-- _**Acid Spray (Recharge 6).**_ The ankheg spits acid in a line that is 30 feet long and 5 feet wide, provided that it has no creature grappled.
+- _**Acid Spray (Recharge 6).**_ The ankheg spits acid in a line that is 30 feet long and 5 feet wide, provided that it has no creature [[grappled]].
 Each creature in that line must make a DC 13 Dexterity saving throw, taking 10 (3d6) acid damage on a failed save, or half as much damage on a successful one.